The 15 Most Romantic Quotes from Books

 Brazilian author Paulo Coelho’s philosophical, allegorical novel is filled with little pearls of wisdom like this one, making it one of the most quotable books of all time.

-These are the most beautiful proverbs from around the world.
+We’ve rounded up the most beautiful proverbs from around the world.

 Being to Timelessness As It’s to Time by E.E.
 Cummings